Sermons

 Summary: We are to fight against the evils of our time with truth, righteousness, faith and we are to proclaim the Gospel boldly.

-Title: Speak Out with Boldness
+Speak Out With Boldness

-Delivery style: Speak boldly, forcefully
+Delivery style: Speak forcefully

+Paul was in chains in prison when He wrote this letter to the Ephesians.
 Ephesians 6:10-20, "10 Finally, be strong in the Lord and in the strength of his power.
 1 Put on the whole armor of God, so that you may be able to stand against [defensive] the wiles of the devil.
 12 For our struggle is not against enemies of blood and flesh, but against the rulers, against the authorities, against the cosmic powers of this present darkness, against the spiritual forces of evil in the heavenly places.
 13 Therefore take up the whole armor of God, so that you may be able to withstand on that evil day, and having done everything, to stand firm.
 14 Stand therefore, and fasten the belt of truth around your waist, and put on the breastplate of righteousness.
 15 As shoes for your feet put on whatever will make you ready to proclaim the gospel of peace.
 16 With all of these, take the shield of faith, with which you will be able to quench all the flaming arrows of the evil one.
 17 Take the helmet of salvation, and the sword of the Spirit, which is the word of God.
 18 Pray in the Spirit at all times in every prayer and supplication.
 To that end keep alert and always persevere in supplication for all the saints.
 19 Pray also for me, so that when I speak, a message may be given to me to make known with boldness the mystery of the gospel, 20 for which I am an ambassador in chains.
 Pray that I may declare it boldly, as I must speak."

-I. Paul says, "10 Finally, be strong in the Lord, and in the strength of His might.
+Paul says, "10 Finally, be strong in the Lord, and in the strength of His might.
 11 Put on the full armor of God, that you may be able to stand firm against the schemes of the devil.
 12 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 13 Therefore, take up the full armor of God, that you may be able to resist in the evil day, and having done everything, to stand firm."

-4. 1 Peter 5:8 tells us that we dare not underestimate our enemy, “who prowls about like a roaring lion, seeking someone to devour.”
+The church is engaged in a spiritual war.
+Our enemies remain invisible to our eyes, but they are real, and so is their opposition.
+These enemies are both worldly and spiritual.
+They range from evil people to fallen angelic beings.
+In verse 12, Paul describes the many enemies as “rulers,” “powers,” “world forces of this darkness,” and “spiritual forces of wickedness in the heavenly places”.
+1 Peter 5:8 tells us that we dare not underestimate our enemy, “who prowls about like a roaring lion, seeking someone to devour.”
 Satan does not have false teeth.
-He not only desires to devour, he will devour those who do not take up the “whole armor of God.”
+He not only desires to devour, but he will also devour those who do not take up the “whole armor of God.”

-II.
-Paul’s focus in our text is not on every aspect of Satan’s opposition to God and man, but on the devil’s war with the saints.
-You are the saints, the members of the church of Jesus the Christ.
+Paul’s focus in our text is not on every aspect of Satan’s opposition to God and man but on the devil’s war with the saints.
+You are the saints, the members of the church of Jesus Christ.
 Satan carries on his warfare on various fronts.
 Evil seeks to keep unbelievers from the truth, but, in Ephesians, Paul’s concern is with Satan’s war against the church and with the defenses that God has provided the Christian.

 Copy Sermon to Clipboard with PRO Download Sermon with PRO